xuehuinet/mwc-wallet/doc/swap/electrumx_install.md

 ```
 If your coin is there, you are good go

-# Creating Script for a cpecific coin #
+# Creating Script for a Specific coin #

 We are almost ready to to start.